 - Every deficiency has minimum of one photo for easier understanding of the issue

-- Viewed with HTML report link in browser
+- Viewed with web version of report

 - Documents location of studs, plumbing, wires and other components hidden after walls are completed